Where Are Banana Republic Clothes Made?

 And another:

-But here’s a sad twist to the story… at least some of Banana Republic’s products were at one point made in the USA.
+However, here’s a sad twist to the story: at least some of Banana Republic’s products were once made in the USA.
 The following shirt is from the 1990s:

 The majority of tags we found listed origins of Sri Lanka, Hong Kong, Singapore, Korea, and other East Asian countries.
 The moral of the story here is that Banana Republic is all over the place.
 And by place, we mean globe.
-The company began as an importer, and they remain so today.
+The company began as an importer and remains so today.

 Popular American Made Banana Republic Clothing